isaacdnew/isaacdnew.github.io/content/projects/camp-no-limits-device/index.md

 ---
-title: "A Better Hand for Working Out"
+title: "A Helping Hand for the Gym"
 date: 2019-08-01T12:22:24-05:00
-description: "At Camp No Limits, I collaborated with prosthetists and a congenital amputee to design and print her a terminal device for the gym."
+description: "At Camp No Limits, I collaborated with prosthetists and a congenital amputee to design and print her a terminal device for her workout routine."
 categories: ["Projects"]
 displayInMenu: false
 displayInList: true